revou-fsse-archive/my-personal-website/README.md

 # M Haidar Hanif Website

-> This is an assignment example for My Website
+> Assignment Example for My Personal Website.

 This is the simple personal website of **M Haidar Hanif** made using HTML, CSS, and JavaScript.